thundergnat/Base-Any/README.md

 ##### IMAGINARY BASES

 `sub to-base()` will also handle converting to imaginary bases.
-The radix must be imaginary, not Complex, (any Real portion must be zero,) and it will only handle radicies ±2i through ±66i.
+The radix must be imaginary, not Complex, (any Real portion must be zero,) and it will only handle radicies ±2i through ±67i.
 The number to convert may be any positive or negative Complex number.
-Imaginary base encoded numbers never produce a negative or imaginary result.
+Imaginary base encoded numbers never produce a negative or complex result.

 There is no support at this time for imaginary radices in the `to-base-hash` or `to-base-array` routines.
 The imaginary bases in general seem to be more of a curiosity than of any great use.